 As a teacher, I love using Canva to create worksheets for my online and in-person classes.
-In the first post of the Canva Tutorial for Teachers series, I’ll show you how to create a worksheet using Canva.
+In this post, I’ll show you how to create a worksheet using Canva.

 Disclaimer: This post contains affiliate links.
 This means that when you sign up using my link, I receive a small commission – at no extra cost to you!
 Thank you for supporting my business.
 I only recommend products and services I know my readers will love.

 To begin, Canva is an online design tool which is extremely easy to use.
 It’s a great tool for teachers because you can create fantastic resources without spending hours and hours doing so.
 There are also thousands of ready to use (or edit) templates to get you started.

 There are a few different kinds of subscriptions teachers can use:

 - Free version ($0 per month) – includes 250,000 + templates, hundreds of thousands of images and graphics, allows you to work on projects as a team and 5GB of cloud storage

 - Canva for Education ($0 per month) – is free for K-12 teachers and students, includes 420,000+ templates, 75 million+ images, graphics and videos that are free-to-use in the classroom

 - Canva Pro ($13.74 per month when billed yearly) – includes everything Canva for Education has plus magic resize one-click, ability to save designs as templates, brand kit and social media scheduler, plus 100GM of storage

 Which version of Canva is right for me?